 Note: Manual orders require your certification that proper authorization has been obtained from your candidate(s) and are therefore not enabled by default.
 Contact Checkr Customer Support to enable manual orders.

 - From the Candidates page, click +Manual Order.

-- In the window that opens, enter a Node, select a Work Location and a Package, then enter the candidate's information, and click Continue.
+- In the window that opens, enter a Node, select a Work Location and a Package.
+(All Packages assigned to that Node will be listed.
+For Admin users, all Packages will be listed.)
+Enter the candidate's information, and click Continue.

 - In the panel that opens, select whether to send the completed report to the candidate, select the checkbox to confirm that you have collected the candidate's authorization to run the background check, and click Submit to initiate the report.